 Teaching Assistant at the University of Arizona, Department of Geosciences:

-Oceanography (Dr. Gehrels, Spring 2012): As a teaching assistant for oceanography I led weekly study sessions to reinforce geographic, geologic, and oceanographic concepts, conduct map interpretation exercises, and help with homework and projects.
+Oceanography (Spring 2012): As a teaching assistant for oceanography I led weekly study sessions to reinforce geographic, geologic, and oceanographic concepts, conduct map interpretation exercises, and help with homework and projects.
 I also served as a guest lecturer.
 Study sessions typically numbered 30 students and the lecture numbered more than 300.